-The wider inclusion team consists of teaching assistants and play workers with a diverse range of skills and training.
-Teaching assistants are deployed where they are needed throughout the school to ensure pupil progress, independence and value for money.
+Teaching assistants are deployed where they are needed throughout the school to ensure pupil progress and independence.
 Some work in class to support pupils and others may use their skills to run targeted interventions/ programmes.
-We have a number of very skilled play workers who can support vulnerable pupils at playtime and lunchtime, as well as through 1:1 and small group intervention sessions.
+We have a number of skilled play workers who can support vulnerable pupils at playtime and lunchtime, as well as through 1:1 and small group intervention sessions.